In the Beginning Book 3: The Great Titan War (Titanomachy) - Cover

 Both sides looked up to Gaia’s creation.
 Like children who had been caught doing wrong, they felt ashamed that their actions had elicited Gaia’s intervention.

 Then, however, a new thought crossed all of their minds.
 Only one side would be allowed to leave.
 Each fighter was compelled to ensure it would be their side that left victorious.
-Some felt remorse in that realization.
-Others felt motivated, but this would be some of the combatants’ finest hour.
+Some felt remorse in that realization; others felt motivated. but this would be some of the combatants’ finest hour.

-Prometheus led the way, recalling how jealously Cronos held onto power.
-As they traversed the gilded corridors, they could hear the distant roar of the battle below, punctuated by the occasional thunderous bellow of Titans and the resounding thunderbolts of Zeus.
+As they traversed the gilded corridors, they could hear the distant roar of the battle below.
+To the both of the twins, the battle could never simply be a spectacle.
+The punctuating thunderous bellow of Titans and the resounding thunderbolts of Zeus told Prometheus that matters of life and death were being decided in the most brutal of ways.

-Cratus, with his powerful stature and air of authority, confronted the sons of Iapetus.
 “What do you think you’re doing?” he demanded, his voice resonating with the raw power of his Titan heritage.

 Prometheus, ever quick-witted, responded calmly, “We are doing our utmost to bring about the downfall of the Titans, as you should be doing if what Metis said about you is true.”

 Cratus was caught aback by the declaration.
+Whatever he had expected from the son of Iapetus, this was not it.

-Epimetheus met her gaze.
 “We have secured the ambrosia should Cronos or his allies return.”

 “Is that all you can do?
 When there is a battle to fight?”
 Nike asked.
+Challenge was in her eyes and voice.

 “There are those fighting it,” Prometheus countered quickly.
 “Though given your great powers, I am shocked you have not lent your aid.”